Sudo-YT/IG-bot-tool/README.md

 - Open `Login.json` then replace lines 2 and 3 with your Instagram credentials.
 - Run `main.py` then answer the questions asked.
 # Updates
-- Estimated time for each process
+- Program will estimate the time for each process
 ---
 *If you have suggestions or questions my Discord is sudo#3953.*